 The Engineer will accept revisions that appear to accurately reflect the Design-Build Team's current plan for completing the Work on the Project.
 The Engineer may accept a revised CPM that indicates the Project is currently expected to finish earlier or later than required by the Contract.
-However, the Engineer's acceptance of the Design-Build Teams' schedules does not relieve the Design-Build Team from its obligations to perform under the terms of the contract including completion dates and milestones, and remedial action necessary to get the project back to the original of the Work within the contract time; or as granting, rejecting, or in any way acting on the Design-Build Team's requests for adjustment to the date for completion date.of the Work.
+However, the Engineer's acceptance of the Design-Build Teams' schedules does not relieve the Design-Build Team from its obligations to perform under the terms of the contract including completion of the Work within the contract time; or as granting, rejecting, or in any way acting on the Design-Build Team's requests for adjustment to the date for completion of the Work.